shauryafrontend-droid/TO-DO-List/README.md

 ├── index.html
 ├── style.css
 ├── script.js
-└── README.md
 ```

 ---

 ## ⚙️ How It Works

-1. Users add a task in the input field.
+1. User enters a task in the input field.
-2. The task is saved in **Local Storage** using JavaScript.
+2. JavaScript saves the task in **Local Storage**.
 3. Tasks remain saved even after refreshing the page.
 4. Users can mark tasks as completed or delete them.